jveilleux/FarmFreshWeb/facebook-tips.md

 The people who have ‘liked’ your page become your audience.
 They will receive updates whenever you post something on your wall.
 You should aim to have lots of people, including your new and potential customers ‘like’ your page.
 You can invite people to like your page in an email, or you can ask your existing Facebook friends to like your new page.
 It’s good to get a few dozen of your friends and family to like your page first, so that when the public visits your page they can see that it’s popular.

 Remember, people need a reason to ‘like’ you.
-If a facebook page hasn’t been updated in 6 months or doesn’t have any photos people are less likely to ‘like’ it.
+If a Facebook page hasn’t been updated in 6 months or doesn’t have any photos people are less likely to ‘like’ it.
 Customers will be more likely to ‘like’ your page if you share interesting content like updates about how your crops/animals are growing, interesting news stories related to food, funny anecdotes from the farm and recipes etc.

 **2\) You can reach out to others and ‘like’ them.**

 In the search bar at the top of your page, search for other farms and organisations that you want to connect with.
 When you find one you’re interested in, click the **Like **button at the top of their page.
 When you like a page, they’ll see that you’ve liked them, and they might like you back.
 You’ll also start to see updates about what they’re doing in your news feed.
-It’s worthwhile ‘liking’ a couple of dozen organisations and businesses because it’s a good way of getting news updates from organisations e.g. Department of Agriculture, Australian Organic, MLA or other food movements.
+It’s worthwhile ‘liking’ a couple of dozen organisations and businesses because it’s a good way of getting news updates from organisations e.g. Department of Agriculture, MLA or other food movements.
 It’s also a good way to get access to interesting content, that you can share on your own page.
 If you’re new to Facebook you might also want to like other farm pages, to get some ideas from how other farmers are using Facebook.

 Note: As a business page on Facebook, rather than a personal profile, you can’t become friends with people, you can only ‘like’ other businesses.
 But people can ‘like’ you.